stephengaito/documentArchive/design/tasks/joyLoL-parser-lexer.md

 ## Goal

-Sketch infrastructure to provide multiple languages for JoyLoL.
+Sketch the infrastructure to provide multiple languages for JoyLoL.
 Each langauge should be provided by a distinct JoyLoL Language module.

-To begin we write a two distinct languages with diametrically opposite syntactical styles, JoyLoL (proper) and WhileLoL.
+To begin we write a two distinct languages with diametrically opposite syntactical styles, JoyLoL (proper) and WhileRecLoL.
 We provide an initial Lua LPeg based Parser/Lexer module for both.

 ## Tasks ![notStarted](/design/images/notStarted.png)